The Federal Motor Carrier Safety Administration estimates that about 20% of all trucking accidents are rear-ended related crashes.

 When you are driving down the highway or interstate, taking extra caution by allowing an assured clear distance with the vehicle ahead of you is born is a smart play.
 The same rule of thumb applies to cars behind you, and especially tractor-trailers.
 The stopping distance for the average car pickup truck at 65 miles an hour is 316 feet.
 The stopping distance for an 18-wheeler at 65 mph is 525 feet!

 The best way to prevent a rear-end truck accident is to make sure that the vehicle behind you is far enough away to stop should emergency braking be required.
 As the old saying goes, often, this is much easier said than done.
 As a practical matter, paying attention to your rearview mirror can save your life.
 If you have an 18-wheeler close behind, take steps when you can do so.
 Stay safe to let the vehicle pass.
 Or when you can safely do so, get ahead of it.
 If an emergency arises and requires immediate braking, you are much safer with a car behind you than an 18-wheeler.

 Big rigs have an advantage of a much better view of traffic ahead than typical pickup trucks or cars.
 The better vantage points of slowing or stopping traffic should give the professional truck proper a slight edge in reaction time.
 Nevertheless, as set forth above, it just takes a semi-truck longer to stop.

 Another area that can lead to someone being struck from the rear by a semi-truck is bad brakes on the big truck.
 Both the truck driver and the trucking company have a legal responsibility to ensure the semi is in proper and safe operating condition.
 The inspection and repair sections of the FMCSR are covered in Section 396.
-Unfortunately, it is only after there is a significant accident where someone was injured or killed that the defective condition of the brakes is discovered.
+Unfortunately, it is only after there is a significant accident where someone is injured or killed that the defective condition of the brakes is discovered.